 Dalle de verre glass, also known as faceted glass or slab glass, is a specialty glass art technique.
-This french term translates to “glass slab” and originated in Paris in the 1930s.
+This French term translates to “glass slab,” and it originated in Paris in the 1930s.
 Developed by Jean Gaudin, this process uses a colored glass that’s set in a matrix of proprietary epoxy.
-The thick glass slabs are either broken or sawed into desired shapes and forms.
+The thick glass slabs are either broken or sawed into the desired shapes and forms.
 The glass is then hammered on the edges to create a unique chipped look in order to better reflect natural sunlight.
 These glass pieces are added to a box of sand where the epoxy is poured and allowed to dry for at least 24 hours.
-Once dried, the glass is polished and the resulting mosaic is either hung or installed in a window frame.
+Once dried, the glass is polished, and the resulting mosaic is either hung or installed in a window frame.

-Dalle glass is usually one inch thick offering a significant depth of color that’s only achieved with this glass art technique.
-The sparkle and luminous look created from the chipped edges creates an exclusive effect, especially when contrasted by the dark epoxy background.
+Dalle de verre glass is usually one inch thick, offering a significant depth of color that’s only achieved with this glass art technique.
+The sparkly and luminous look from the chipped edges creates an illuminating effect, especially when contrasted by the dark epoxy background.

-While dalle de verre is known for its beauty and unique sparkle, churches have to decide if this stunning effect is worth the majority challenges associated with this type of glass.
+While dalle de verre is known for its beauty and unique sparkle, churches have to decide if this stunning effect is worth the challenges associated with this type of glass.
 In terms of longevity and cost, dalle de verre is more than double the cost of leaded stained glass windows and has a significantly lower lifespan.
-The average product life of dalle de verre is around 40 – 50 years under the right conditions while regular stained glass can last over 100 years.
+The average product life of dalle de verre is around 40-50 years under the right conditions, while regular stained glass can last over 100 years.

 Contributing Factors for Dalle de Verre Restoration